 - Maintenance

-The SIM Project is a living archive built from SIM card-sized silver emulsion photographic pendants, made by participants in workshops across eight (and counting) countries.
-Drawing on the Victorian wet plate collodion process, each pendant is a miniature image created in a portable darkroom and kept, carried, or passed on.
-The project sits at the intersection of art, anthropology and community, and has grown from an initial concept into an internationally exhibited body of work supported by a broad network of cultural partners.
-The collaboration spans digital, physical production and exhibition design, each layer growing organically from the last.
+The SIM Project is a living collective archive built from SIM-card-sized silver emulsion photographic artworks made in workshops across nine (and counting) countries.
+Drawing on the Victorian wet-plate collodion process, participants transfer a selected smartphone photograph onto a miniature glass plate with a bespoke camera and develop it in a portable darkroom.
+The project was founded by artist and anthropologist Liz Hingley in 2017 and has grown into an internationally exhibited multisensory body of work supported by a broad network of partners.
+The collaboration spans digital, physical production and exhibition design.

 Copyright 2025 Liz Hingley